 Best For: Companies seeking long-term partnerships with reliable freelancers across creative, technical, or administrative roles.

-Guru is one of the more established freelance platforms, known for its balance between affordability and reliability.
-What sets them apart is their collaborative infrastructure: employers and freelancers can use dedicated “Work Rooms” for project updates, file sharing, and milestone tracking.
+Guru is one of the more established freelance platforms, known for balancing affordability with reliability.
+What sets Guru apart is its collaborative infrastructure.
+Employers and freelancers can use dedicated “Work Rooms” for project updates, file sharing, and milestone tracking.

 Payments are processed through a secure escrow system called SafePay.
-Guru doesn’t have the scale of Upwork or Freelancer.com, but its quieter marketplace often attracts seasoned professionals seeking consistent, high-quality work rather than volume.
+Guru does not have the scale of Upwork or Freelancer.com, but its quieter marketplace often attracts seasoned professionals seeking consistent, high-quality work rather than volume.

 Standout Feature: “Work Room” collaboration and SafePay escrow protection that combine transparency with flexibility.